Best Performance Winter Tires (2026): Top 7 Picks for Ice, Snow, Wet Roads, and Quiet Comfort

 Before the first snow

-- Confirm wheel torque specs and re-check after installation.
+- Check wheel torque specs and re-check after installation if your installer recommends it.

 - Set tire pressure to the vehicle’s recommended cold spec.